-The Task Force recommends that the College identify and assign maximum and minimum thresholds to workload units to identify faculty members whose workload exceeds sustainable expectations for a faculty member in the liberal arts environment, as well as any circumstances in which faculty members should contribute more to their department and to the College.
-Faculty whose workload exceeds the maximum threshold will bank the partial workload units year-over-year until they earn enough partial units for a course release.
+The task force recommends that the College identify and assign maximum and minimum thresholds to workload units to identify faculty members whose workload exceeds sustainable expectations for a faculty member in the liberal arts environment, as well as any circumstances in which faculty members should contribute more to their department and to the College.
+Faculty whose workload exceeds the maximum threshold may have work reassigned or bank partial workload units year-over-year until they earn enough partial units for a course release.
 Faculty whose workload falls below the minimum threshold for two consecutive semesters would meet with the Provost to discuss possible areas of additional contribution.

 Workload thresholds must be conceptually derived and empirically tested.
-Conceptual estimations of minimum and maximum levels of workload should consider guidelines about minimum class size (generally courses must have 5 students enrolled in order to run); maximum class size (class "caps" set between 16 and 45 students) and Academic Handbook guidelines that within departments, faculty teach across the curriculum.
+Conceptual estimations of minimum and maximum levels of workload should consider guidelines about minimum class size (usually between three and five students); maximum class size (class "caps" set between 16 and 45 students) and Academic Handbook guidelines that within departments, faculty teach across the curriculum.

-Conceptually derived thresholds should then be applied to data on faculty workload from the past several years, to discern how much workload relief would be generated by the conceptually derived model each year, how many course releases would accumulate, and in what areas of the curriculum.
+Thresholds should then be applied to data on faculty workload from the past several years, to discern how much workload relief would be generated by the model each year, how many course releases would accumulate, and in what areas of the curriculum.
 "Workload relief" refers to fractions of workload units earned by faculty each year and course releases earned over several years by the accumulation of partial units.
-This data must then be considered in light of curricular pressures, to discern whether our current academic curriculum could sustain the amount of course releases generated by applied thresholds.
+This data must then be considered in light of curricular pressures, to discern whether our current academic curriculum could sustain the number of course releases generated by applied thresholds.
 This analysis should also consider what kind of workload relief could be supported with strategic adjustments to major requirements across departments.

 A balance between conceptual understandings of sustainable workload and numerical analysis of workload patterns is critical.
 Data must guide the articulation of thresholds, but recent patterns may not be sustainable.
-Thresholds should not institutionalize or normalize patterns of overwork.
+Thresholds should not institutionalize or normalize patterns of overwork, especially but not exclusively the patterns of overwork that have set in since the COVID-19 pandemic.